glassroom/heinsen_tree/README.md

 scores = torch.randn(4, 6)           # 4 predictions for 6 classes
 labels = torch.tensor([4, 1, 5, 2])  # 4 targets

-# Map them to their ancestral paths:
+# Map scores and labels to their respective ancestral paths:
 scores_in_tree = tree.map_scores(scores)  # shape is [4, 3, 6]
 labels_in_tree = tree.map_labels(labels)  # shape is [4, 3]